 Stephanie Young, violin.

-Stephanie holds a Bachelor of Music degree from UW-Milwaukee and is a founding member of Nine Worlds Ensemble.
+Stephanie received a Bachelor of Music degree from UW-Milwaukee and is a founding member of Nine Worlds Ensemble.
 Besides performing with Nine Worlds, she enjoys playing with Fretless Strings, Bowtime, Animal Farm, Electric 5, and with various classical and wedding orchestras.
-She has played with such notables as the rock band Kansas, Peter Cetera from the rock group Chicago, Rod Stewart, Final Fantasy "Distant Worlds: Milwaukee" show, Doc Severinsen, Legend of Zelda: Symphony of the Goddesses, and at Riot Fest with That Dog.
-Stephanie has recorded music for Milwaukee Public Television and for composers such as Thor Bremer, Luke Wieting, and Tammy Ann Winn.
-Besides performing, Stephanie enjoys teaching violin, viola, and piano.
+She has performed with such notables as the rock band Kansas, Peter Cetera from the rock group Chicago, Rod Stewart, Final Fantasy "Distant Worlds: Milwaukee" show, Doc Severinsen, and Legend of Zelda: Symphony of the Goddesses.
+Stephanie has also recorded music for Milwaukee Public Television and enjoys teaching private music lessons.

 John Lewis, guitar.

 John Lewis, Masters in Jazz Pedagogy, University of Miami, is a full-time performing musician/ guitarist/ teacher, currently based in Fish Creek, WI.
 John has performed extensively, coast to coast and abroad, has appeared on the Oprah Show, at Presidential Inaugural Balls, and a number of iconic venues.
 He has published several compositions both as a songwriter and as a composer of contemporary instrumental music.
 Currently John is performing with Guitarola, The Tom Fuller Band, Nine Worlds Ensemble, and The Cherrypickers.

 Ian Wilson, piano.

 Ian is a keyboardist, songwriter, music educator, and a conservatory-trained pianist that turned to indie rock and orchestral pop bands in the 2000s.
 Ian's work in education has focused on developing rock/pop pedagogy; creating curriculum in songwriting, recording, and music business; and advocating for the value of rock/pop genres in all music classrooms.
 He is the Program Manager of Adult and Teen Music at Old Town School of Folk Music.
 Ian also holds a master's in Arts Management from Columbia College Chicago in addition to being an adjunct faculty member there.